Without Feathers

 Megan Fairchild in "The Sleeping Beauty" © Erin Baiano

 Fortunately, Martins did not cut any of Aurora’s traditional dances, nor did he take them at breakneck speed.
 Judith Fugate, one of Martins’ first Auroras, who had previously danced the Royal Ballet version as a guest with the Birmingham Royal Ballet, told me in an interview that during the rehearsals, Martins would sometimes check with her to confirm the details of the choreography, and the details are still there.
-Megan Fairchild danced Aurora with a dramatic arc; each solo was dedicated shaded, and each act was emotionally distinct.
+Megan Fairchild danced Aurora with a dramatic arc; each solo was delicately shaded, and each act was emotionally distinct.
 She is a natural Act I Aurora, fleet and strong, youthful without coyness.
 Her Rose Adagio was secure, without any flashily held balances, concentrating on her princes rather than her audience.
 She seemed to relax into that gorgeous music letting it carry her, and making her dancing look impossibly easy.

 After the disappointingly abrupt hunting scene (the poor Prince, Joseph Gordon, barely gets a chance to enter before the Countess, a slightly huffy and flouncy Mary Elizabeth Sell, stalks off, as if the story were being told on fast forward), Martins’ beautiful vision scene settles in, and we are off to Petipa land, with glorious patterns and unattainable women.
 Fairchild danced her solo with a quiet mystery, liquid reverse développés, and creamy control.
 Gordon was a gracious and unobtrusive partner, and quite moving when she vanished and he thought it had all been a dream.